 (v) gain a position in government with authority over another person, regardless of whether the actor receives compensation for the position.

-You can be charged with Fraudulent, Substandard, or Fictitious Degree if the state’s attorneys believe that each of the elements of 32.52(b) as described in the section above have been met.
+You can be charged with Fraudulent, Substandard, or Fictitious Degree in Texas if the state’s attorneys believe that each of the elements of §32.52(b) as described in the section above have been met.

-What is the punishment for Fraudulent, Substandard, or Fictitious Degree?
+What is the statute of limitations for Fraudulent, Substandard, or Fictitious Degree in Texas?

 Legal References: